ETCGrantsDAO/etc-grants-dao-website/src/md/how-to-apply.en.md

 ### Suggestions: { .scroll-element #howToApply.suggestions}

+The aim of the first round is to award grants to developers who actively build applications and protocols on ETC , including scaling solutions, cross-chain bridges and lending protocols etc.

+We are committed to the innovation and prosperity of the next generation ETC.

 Here are some ideas for projects which are likely to be well received, but please take these as suggestions and feel free to bring your own ideas to the table.

+- • Native stablecoins
+- • Lending protocols
 - • Unique and compelling ETC-only dapps
 - • Novel NFT projects (especially for real-world assets)
-- • Native stablecoins (USDT, USDC, DAI, RAI, RICO, other)
-- • First-class ETC support in key Ethereum projects
-- • Deploying and supporting clones of key Ethereum project on ETC
-- • Privacy solutions
-- • Oracle solutions
-- • Lending protocols
 - • Bridges and interoperability
 - • Atomic swaps
-- • Educational content
-- • Meetups and events
-- • Podcasts
-- • Safe apps
-- • MetaMask snaps
-- • Projects supporting self-custody
-- • Projects supporting running your own node
+- • L2 scaling solutions